cometbft/cometbft/spec/consensus/bft-time.md

-BFT Time computes the `Time` of a block proposed in height `H` of consensus from the `Timestamp` field of the `Precommit` messages broadcast by validators in the commit round of the previous height `H-1`.
+BFT Time computes the `Time` of a block proposed in height `H` of consensus from the `Timestamp` field of the `Precommit` messages broadcast by validators in the commit `Round` of the previous height `H-1`.

 In order to commit a block, a node needs to receive `Precommit` messages for the corresponding `BlockID` from validators whose cumulative voting power is more than `2/3` of the total voting power.
-The received `Precommit` messages should refer to the same round, the _commit round_.
+The received `Precommit` messages should refer to the same round, the commit `Round`.
 A set of `Precommit` messages with the properties above mentioned is a `Commit`.
 A `Commit` set of height `H` is included in blocks proposed in height `H+1`.